aspnet/Tooling/known-issues-vs2017.md

-# Known issues for .NET Core, ASP.NET, and Web Tools in Visual Studio 2017
+# Known issues for .NET Core, ASP.NET Core, and ASP.NET and Web Tools in Visual Studio 2017

 ## .NET Core Known Issues
 For known issues with .NET Core, use the following links to see the issues in the .NET Core GitHub repo the team is tracking including comments and status.